ihebattia/migrate_extra/README.md

 # Migration extra drush commands usage

 This is a procedural narrative about how to use migration extra drush commands.
-There are two scenarios to use the migration extra drush commands :
+Here is how to use the migration extra drush commands :

 ### Developing migrations editing YAML files